Sachinkry/YTube-music-filter/README.md

+# YTube Home Page Music Filter

+### I used to listen to a lot of music without thinking, which hurt my productivity.
+So, I made a Chrome extension to hide any music videos recommended on the YouTube home page.

 ## Features

-- Hides videos from channels labeled as `Official Artist Channel`.
+- Hides videos on Home page of YTube labeled as `Official Artist Channel`.
 - Hides videos with titles containing specified music keywords.

 ## Installation